thegland/wooldid/README.md

 ### Short Guide to Syntax

 _For more detail on syntax, please refer to wooldid's included stata help file.
-This is only a brief overview and does not contain as much detail as the help file._
+This is only a brief overview and does not contain as much detail as the help file. _
+_Note: the file wooldid_simple_example.do offers a basic example of how to run the program and set up the treatment variable._

 ```
 wooldid y i t ttre [if] [aw/pw=weights], options